North Tyneside Steam Railway: No.1

 An 0-6-0 side tank built in 1951 as works number 7683.
 It is thought she was delivered new to Meaford Power Station to shunt coal waggons.
 It was one of several of its type supplied to power stations by Robert Stephenson and Hawthorns Ltd., Forth Banks, Newcastle upon Tyne during the 1950s.
 They were used to transport coal wagons from mainline sidings into the power station, supplying the boiler-house coal bunkers.
 Their small diameter wheels enabled heavy loads to be hauled at slow speeds.
 Larger wheeled versions were supplied when long journeys were needed - for example, some colliery systems.
 Locally they could be seen working at places in Northumberland and Durham including Ashington, Backworth, Stanley and Consett.
 This loco was purchased from the Power Station by the East Lancashire Railway and hauled their first trains at Bury.
 After a period in store, she was overhauled at Bury and moved to Tyneside in 1996.
 It ran for several years before being taken out of service in 2003.
-It is currently on display in the museum, awaiting overhaul.
+It is currently on display in the museum.

 Ashington No.5 Jackie Milburn

 This 0-6-0 saddle tank was built in 1939 as works number 1970 by Peckett and Sons of Bristol for Ashington Coal Company which operated one of Britain's most extensive colliery railway systems.
 In 1939, two identical locomotives were delivered to one of Peckett's standard designs and they received the names Ashington No 5 & Ashington No 6.
 The former spent her entire industrial career on the railway for which she was built.
 In 1969 she was sold by the National Coal Board to North Norfolk Preserved Railway when the Ashington system was dieselised.
 However, she returned to Northumberland in 1991 and was repainted into the "as delivered to Ashington Colliery" livery.
 The loco was additionally named Jackie Milburn in honour of the local football hero.
-The loco is currently out of service for repairs to the bottom end, expected to be complete and returned to service in 2024.
+Returned to service in 2025 following overhaul.